tonkla/tonkla.github.io/_posts/2023/04/2023-04-14-puppeteer-vue-lazy-load.md

 Today, I realized that I needed to find the root cause of the problem.
 I had an idea to capture a screenshot of the page to see how it was being rendered.
 When I did this, I noticed that the output image was too small.
 I realized that the default size used by Puppeteer was too small.

 I eventually figured out that the problem was caused by the fact that the page was a lazy loaded component.
-This means that the data is only fetched when the component is shown on the screen.
+This means that the data is only fetched when the component is shown on the screen (see [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)).
 To fix this, I increased the initial screen size by adding the following parameters:

 ```javascript
 const browser = await puppeteer.launch({